antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 * [Zipkin](https://github.com/dotnet/tye/blob/master/docs/recipes/distributed_tracing.md) - *using Zipkin for distributed tracing*.
 * [Elastic Stack](https://github.com/dotnet/tye/blob/master/docs/recipes/logging.md) - *using Elastic Stack for logging*.

 While we are excited about the promise Tye holds, it's an experimental project and not a committed product.
 During this experimental phase we expect to engage deeply with anyone trying out Tye to hear feedback and suggestions.
-The point of doing experiments in the open is to help us explore the space as much sa we can and use what we learn to determine what we should be building and shipping in the Future.
+The point of doing experiments in the open is to help us explore the space as much as we can and use what we learn to determine what we should be building and shipping in the future.

 Project Tye is currently commited as an experiment until .NET 5 ships.
 At which point we will be evaluating what we have and all that we've learnt to decide what we should do in the future.

-Our goal is to [ship every month](https://github.com/dotnet/tye/releases), and some neew capabilities that we are looking into for Tye include:
+Our goal is to [ship every month](https://github.com/dotnet/tye/releases), and some new capabilities that we are looking into for Tye include:

 - More deployment targets
 - Sidecar support